 This submission will focus on some of the issues that are particularly critical to SME pharma companies, working with niche therapies and smaller patient populations.

 It is our contention that Government reimbursement processes are not as efficient as they could be when it comes to assessing specialist therapies for these populations and in fact, our processes are lagging behind global best practice.

-While the Therapeutic Goods Administration has evolved and streamlined its operations to enable greater efficiencies, the subsequent reimbursement processes remain slower than is optimal, or desirable.
+While the Therapeutic Goods Administration (TGA) has evolved and streamlined its operations to enable greater efficiencies and much faster approval times, the subsequent reimbursement processes remain slower than is optimal, or desirable.

-To achieve AFFORDABLE access, there must be consideration given to a new reimbursement framework for rare disease therapies, including an examination of existing application fee structures to adequately incentivise pharma companies to commercialise novel niche medicines
+To achieve AFFORDABLE access, there must be consideration given to a new reimbursement framework for rare disease therapies, including an examination of existing application fee structures that currently act as a barrier or disincentive for companies to commercialise these novel niche medicines in Australia.

 As discussed above, ST is strongly supportive of the fundamental objectives underpinning the NMP: for timely, affordable, and equitable access to specialist medicines and technologies.
 However, it is our contention that these pillars are not being optimally upheld within the current policy framework.